robot5000-design/ms2/README.md

 Next Question button signifying it is now live.

 The countdown timer is shown both above and below the answers and it lights up red when there is 5 seconds left.
-This really catches the users peripheral vision.
+This really catches the users' peripheral vision.
 If the timer times out all answer shadows are removed and visual and text signify to the user that time is up.

 For a better user experience, for multiple choice questions and on screens of less available height